caraclarke/javascript-form-validation/README.md

 # JavaScript Form Validation

 This project is a set of files and examples of form validation.
 It can be leveraged as a whole or taken in pieces.
 The validation specific files can be found in `app/js/validation/` or built to es2015 in `app/js/build/`.
-The validity polyfill that ats as a backup for augmenting native HTML5 form validation elements and attributes is kept in the main `app/js/` folder.
+The validity polyfill that acts as a backup for augmenting native HTML5 form validation elements and attributes is kept in the main `app/js/` folder.

 ### Validation Files
 - validation.js